Hong Kong police use pepper spray on protesters, anger simmers over beating

 On Wednesday, Hong Kong's most prominent tycoon, Li Ka-shing, urged the protesters to go home.

-Li, Asia's richest man and chairman of property developer Cheung Kong (Holdings) Ltd, had made no public comment on the protests but broke his silence to say if Hong Kong's rule of law broke down it would be the city's "greatest sorrow".
+Li, Asia's richest man and chairman of property developer Cheung Kong (Holdings) Ltd (0001.HK), had made no public comment on the protests but broke his silence to say if Hong Kong's rule of law broke down it would be the city's "greatest sorrow".

 "I urge everyone not to be agitated.
 I urge everyone not to let today's passion become the regret for tomorrow.
 I earnestly request everyone to return to their families," Li said.